openPMD/openPMD-standard/STANDARD.md

       - "m / s" is of dimension `L=1` and `T=-1`,
         store array `[1.; 0.; -1.; 0.; 0.; 0.; 0.]`
       - "N = kg * m / s^2", store array `[1.; 1.; -2.; 0.; 0.; 0.; 0.]`

-In addition to that, each `record` must define the attributes:

   - `time`
     - type: *(float / REAL8)*